THE real McCoy. If you've never tried it you can't say you've found the best.(20)

 3 weeks in the fridge or 4 months in the freezer.

 We deliver UK-wide using APC Overnight.
 Our standard delivery is next-day 0800-1800.
 Our stated pricing is for mainland deliveries and Southern Scotland only.
-For deliveries to outer islands, remote areas in Scotland, Northern Ireland and Ireland, please get in touch and we'll quote you.
+Deliveries to outer islands, remote areas in Scotland, Northern Ireland and Ireland cost between £18 - £25; the delivery charge and delivery timescale will be highlighted to you before you commit to purchase.

 Tracking notifications will be sent to your email address and mobile number (if supplied during ordering).